Harley Cameron: Singing

-Glanville released a music video for her first song "Indestructible", starring WWE wrestlers Scarlett Bordeaux and Shotzi Blackheart.
-She worked with the duo again to release a cover of "I Put a Spell on You" and another music video.
+Glanville released a music video for her first song "Indestructible", starring WWE wrestlers Scarlett Bordeaux and Shotzi Blackheart, in 2021.
+She worked with the duo again to release a cover of Screamin' Jay Hawkins' "I Put a Spell on You", which was also given an accompanying music video.
 She later collaborated with the tag team The IInspiration to release a music video for her song named after them.
+In January 2025, Glanville performed live with Chris Jericho's band Fozzy on Chris Jericho's Rock 'N' Wrestling Rager at Sea, where she and Jericho duetted on a cover of "I Hate Myself for Loving You" by Joan Jett and the Blackhearts.

 Personal life

 Glanville formerly dated rugby player and professional wrestler Daniel Vidot, whose move from rugby to wrestling sparked her initial interest in becoming a wrestler.
 They became engaged in 2018, but split up in 2024.

-Glanville plays the bass, is fluent in Mandarin, and has practiced ventriloquism; she often incorporates the latter into her wrestling character.
+Glanville plays both the bass and the guitar, is fluent in Mandarin, and has practiced ventriloquism; she often incorporates the latter into her wrestling character.